anytizer/guid.php/readme.md

 ## Installation

-    composer require anytizer/guid.php=dev-master
+	composer require anytizer/guid.php:dev-master

 ## CLI

 Put the ./bin folder in your system path.
+The new CLI commands will be available.

 	guid
 	id